rackslab/FireHPC/README.md

 - Learn tools and software in breakable environment
 - Testing and discovering new technologies in isolated environment

 FireHPC aims to emulate HPC clusters with multiple distributions.
+It supports running multiple emulated HPC clusters in parallel on the same host, each cluster running in its dedicated zone.

 ## Architecture